farman1094/Perpetual-Protocol/README.md

-Here's an updated and detailed **README.md** file for your Minimal Perpetual Trading Protocol:

----

 # Minimal Perpetual Trading Protocol

 This protocol is a foundational, decentralized system for perpetual trading on BTC.
 It integrates core functionalities such as leveraged trading, collateral management, liquidity provisioning, and liquidation mechanisms.
 Designed for simplicity and robustness, it provides a secure environment for traders and liquidity providers (LPs) while incorporating advanced features like real-time leverage calculations, borrowing fees, and dynamic reserve management.

+### Addresses
+**Protocol:**
+ **Vault:**
+ **PrepToken:**

 ---

 ## Table of Contents